XiaoXiao-Woo/UDL/README.md

 # UDL
-UDL is practicable and  free framwork used in Deep Learning (compute vision).
+UDL is a practicable and  free framwork used in Deep Learning (compute vision).
 ## Benchmark

 codes, results and models are available in UDL, please contact [@Liang-Jian Deng](https://liangjiandeng.github.io/) (corresponding author)